Your Guide to the I-485 Form: Requirements, Instructions, & More

 It’s normal to be nervous before your green card interview.
 Even though you are encouraged to practice your answers, don’t learn them by heart.
 Try to sound natural.
 You are not obligated to portray the perfect marriage, but you should answer truthfully to the officer’s questions.

 I-485 Processing Time

 How long does it take to get a green card when filing for adjustment of status?
 The answer isn’t as straightforward as most applicants would like, but the processing time can range anywhere from 8 and 14 months after submitting Form I-485.
 Most of this processing time will take place between the filing of your application and your interview date.

-How Long Does it Take for the I-485 to Get Approved?
+How Long Does it Take for the Form I-485 to Get Approved?

-If your I-485 interview goes well, USCIS might approve your adjustment of status on the spot.
+If your I-485 interview goes well, USCIS might approve your adjustment of status application on the spot.
 In other cases, however, you will not be given an instant decision.
-In this case, you will be informed of their decision by mail.
+If that occurs, you will be informed of their decision by mail.

-The basis of your adjustment of status will be a considerable factor in your processing time.
+The basis of your adjustment of status application will be a considerable factor in your processing time.
 However, even more important to your I-485 processing time is your decision to work with an experienced immigration lawyer.